pokt-foundation/db-client/README.md

 # Development

-This client should be updated to reflect any changes to PHD endpoints, published and then the necessary repos updated.
+This client should be updated to reflect any changes to PHD endpoints (including updating the tests file), published and then the necessary repos updated.

 ## Pre-Commit Installation